yesusbc/PeopleCounterApp/README.md

 ### Add a Person Detection Model
-You could download any model of your selection and then convert it to an OpenVino Intermediate Representation https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model.html Follow that link for extra information
+You could download any model of your selection and then convert it to an OpenVino Intermediate Representation Follow this link for extra information https://docs.openvinotoolkit.org/latest/_docs_MO_DG_prepare_model_convert_model_Converting_Model.html

-Or you can use any of the already pretained models offer by Intel.
+Or you can use any of the already pretained models offered by Intel.
 As a recommendation I used: https://docs.openvinotoolkit.org/latest/_models_intel_person_detection_retail_0013_description_person_detection_retail_0013.html
  ```
 wget "model-url